Fortran/C on HCC

 $ gcc demo_c_serial.c -o demo_c_serial.x

-The above commends load the gcc
+The above commends load the gcc complier and use the compiling

-to compile the codes to.x
+commands gfortran or gcc to compile the codes to.x files

 (executables).